Adopt-a-Drain Program

 Take a SELFIE with your adopted drain!
 Post your award-winning photos to social media/Facebook and tag us @kalamzoocity.org

--When the drain appears clogged under the grate, broken, or isnot working properly.
+- When the drain appears clogged under the grate, broken, or isnot working properly.

--For illegal dumping or other environmental pollution nearby.
+- For illegal dumping or other environmental pollution nearby.

--For hazardous waste, chemicals or flammable spills; call 9-1-1 ASAP.
+- For hazardous waste, chemicals or flammable spills; call 9-1-1 ASAP.

+Want to do More?
 How about adding some MARKERS to your STORM DRAINS?

 Labeling drains with drain "markers" reminds people that the drains empty stormwater runoff directly into our local waterways (no filter, no treatment).
 Contact us to label drains as an individual or with a group.